WordPress/openverse/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at https://localhost:8080 (important: it runs on https://, not http://)
 npm run dev

 # build for production with minification